aloussase/gaya/README.md

 I wanted to make something that makes me feel pleasure every time I use it.
 I hope this way I can give pleasure to you too.

+:warning: This is a work in progress and everything is subject to suffer dramatic changes.
+Use at your own risk.

 #### Motivation

 It all started when I was trying out [Typst](https://typst.app/).
 I was writing